rayanthoney/Anki-HTML-CSS-Cards/HTML & CSS.md

 ## What does **wbr** _\<wbr\>_ stand for?

-The **HTML _\<wbr\>_ element** represents a word break opportunity--a position within the text where the browser may optionally break a line, though its line-breaking rules would not otherwise create a break at that location.
+The **HTML _\<wbr\>_ element** represents a word break opportunity -- a position within the text where the browser may optionally break a line, though its line-breaking rules would not otherwise create a break at that location.

 ## What does **area** _\<area\>_ stand for?